 I’ve taken a detailed look at what you see on a wander around the interior in the Melk abbey tour article, But here a quick overview…

 The monastic areas and the attached school remain, of course, off limits.
-(Over 20 monks still live and work at Melk.)
+(Over 20 monks still live and work at Melk at the time of writing.)
 But the parts open to the public in this large complex include:

 - Secular staterooms & balcony with views over the town and Danube